ThoughtWorksInc/ml-cd-starter-kit/README.md

 # mac users can `brew install watch` and run:
 # watch kubectl get pods,services (Hit Ctrl+C to exit)

-# create a new release for our production app (ml-app-template)mmand installed a staging)
+# create a new release for our production app (ml-app-template)
+# the first helm install command installed the app in the staging environment only
 cd charts/ml-app-template
 helm install --name ml-cd-starter-kit-prod -f values.yaml .
 # note: if you use another release name, remember to update it in the deploy_prod stage in ml-app-template/ci.gocd.yaml